 Let's take your live show to the next level.

 Take a look below for just a few ideas on what I can do!
-I'm currently applying these techniques to pop, rock and indie music with explosive results.
+I'm currently applying these techniques to pop, rock, indie and R&B music with explosive results.

 I learned a lot about live sound design (and had a ton of fun) creating this audition video, which required me to cover the synth parts from Meg's record as well as guitars.
 After lots of practice and consideration I worked out a way to use MIDI mapping and looping in Ableton to make all these things happen simultaneously in a single live take.
 Enjoy!